sindresorhus/type-fest/readme.md

 - [`Schema`](source/schema.d.ts) - Create a deep version of another object type where property values are recursively replaced into a given value type.
 - [`Exact`](source/exact.d.ts) - Create a type that does not allow extra properties.
 - [`OptionalKeysOf`](source/optional-keys-of.d.ts) - Extract all optional keys from the given type.
-- [`OverrideProperties`](source/override-properties.d.ts) - Override only existing properties of the given type.
-Similar to Merge, but enforces that the original type has the properties you want to override.
 - [`HasOptionalKeys`](source/has-optional-keys.d.ts) - Create a `true`/`false` type depending on whether the given type has any optional fields.
 - [`RequiredKeysOf`](source/required-keys-of.d.ts) - Extract all required keys from the given type.
 - [`HasRequiredKeys`](source/has-required-keys.d.ts) - Create a `true`/`false` type depending on whether the given type has any required fields.